lo6ic/cs-blog/posts/build-a-simple-blog-with-angular-and-scully.md

 [Top](posts/build-a-simple-blog-with-angular-and-scully#build-a-simple-blog-with-angular-and-scully)

-To create the boiler plate code for your app, run this Angular command:
+To create the boiler plate code for your app, run this Angular command in your terminal:

 `ng new wt-blog --routing --style=scss`

 This will create a new directory titled 'wt-blog' (you can name this whatever you want, but be sure to use your updated 'title' throughout this tutorial).
-The --routing flag includes routing and the --style flag sets it to scss.
+All the necessary Angular code will be placed in the directory.
+The --routing flag tells the CLI to include routing, in the Angular app, and the --style flag sets your style sheets to use scss.

 ### Integrated Development Environment (IDE)

 [Top](posts/build-a-simple-blog-with-angular-and-scully#build-a-simple-blog-with-angular-and-scully)

 You can now view and interact with the newly created Angular app through your choice of IDE (I use <a href="https://code.visualstudio.com/" target="_blank">Visual Studio Code</a>).
-Once opened in VSCode, you can use the in-editor terminal to run commands via Terminal > New Terminal
+Run VS Code and open the newly created 'wt-blog' directory.
+Now, you can use the in-editor terminal to run commands via Terminal > New Terminal

 ### Bootstrap